bday-boy/jisho-grabber-firefox/README.md

 install [AnkiConnect](https://ankiweb.net/shared/info/2055492159) and have Anki running in the background when trying to send notes from your browser.
-Additionally, you must be using a browser that has ECMAScript 6 support (most, if not all up-to-date, modern browsers do).
+Additionally, you must be using a browser that has ECMAScript 6 support (most, if not all, up-to-date, modern browsers do).

 ## What it does
 - Adds a context menu (right-click menu) item for searching highlighted text on